 Metal Fabrication

 Custom metalwork is a multi-faceted process of bringing a metal design to life.
 Our skilled workers use the best quality tools and machines to cut, bend, drill, and put together all the individual pieces, providing custom metal fabrication.
 Developing a piece of equipment made of metal through this process is like art.
-Metal fabrication forms the backbone of how we make things—it transforms ideas on paper into solid, metal realities.
+Metal fabrication forms the backbone of how we make things, it transforms ideas on paper into solid, metal realities.

-Metal Welding
+Welding Metal

 The welding process is like the super-glue of the metal world.
 It’s a specific, incredibly important skill within fabrication, the art of permanently joining metal parts together.
 Using targeted and strong heat with pressure, and sometimes special filler materials, welders join pieces of metal into one solid, strong unit.
 The process goes beyond just melting and combining; you need to know different kinds of metals, their characteristics, how much heat they will require in what case, and so on.